-The main instructor for the intro program (and for the beginners program thereafter) is Megan Sekiya, 1st dan, who's been training at VWA since 2015.
-She will be assisted by other VWA dojo members.
+The main instructor for the intro program (and for the beginners program thereafter) is Phil Kirwin, 2nd dan.
+He will be assisted by other VWA dojo members.

-After the three-week intro program is over, we will be continuing with our beginners classes.
+After the intro program is over, we will be continuing with our beginners classes.
 The students who wish to continue practicing Aikido are welcome to join our dojo, and start attending our beginners program.
-Once the beginners are proficient enough in their ukemi and with basic foot work, they are encouraged to start attending our regular classes, taught by our Chief Instructor, Ishu Ishiyama Shihan, 7th dan.
+Once the beginners are proficient enough in their ukemi and with basic foot work, they are encouraged to start attending our regular classes.
 You can continue attending both beginners and regular classes for as long as you wish!

 Come to the dojo on the first day of classes (or at a later day, if you can't make it to the first class), wearing loose comfortable clothes (you don't need to buy keiko gi right away, just practice for a few classes and see if you intend to continue).
 Please arrive at least 15 minutes before the class starts, to allow time for introductions and some paperwork.
 Most importantly, be open-minded and willing to learn something new.
 Our instructor and students will make sure you enjoy your first encounter with Aikido!